 8- Bring Inside the Natural

-Crystal spheres, mirrors, wind-bells, plants or animals, bamboo flutes, heavy materials like sculptures or rocks, colors, lamps, and appliances (only if you consider their electro-magnetic effects) are the healers of feng shui.
+Each object has a purpose and is a symbol to the universe.
+Crystal spheres, mirrors, wind-chimes, plants, bamboo flutes, heavy materials like sculptures or rocks, colors, lamps, and appliances are the healers of Feng Shui energy.